MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 ### Error Handling

-For each Azure Function / REST API check instance, Azure Pipelines attempts at most X times to obtain a decision, regardless of the returned HTTP status code.
+For each check instance, Azure Pipelines attempts at most X times to obtain a decision, regardless of the returned HTTP status code.
 If your check takes more than 3 seconds to return, Azure Pipelines considers the attempt as failed.
 When the limit is reached without a positive decision, the check is considered failed, and the associated stage will fail, too.

 ## Learn More
 - [Approvals and checks](approvals.md)